sbrugel/glance-widgets/README.md

 TODO:

-- Show bases using svg
+- Show bases using svg or some thing